-Recent Maryland legislation will change the law affecting indemnity mortgages and indemnity deeds of trust (“IDOTs”) as well as refinancings in this state generally.
-Effective July 1, the new law raises the size of loan transactions involving IDOTs which are taxable when they are recorded from $1 million to $3 million, and it changes the way refinancings in Maryland are taxed.
+Recent Maryland legislation will change the law affecting indemnity mortgages and indemnity deeds of trust (both referred to as IDOTs) as well as refinancings in this state generally.
+Effective July 1, the new law raises the size of loan transactions involving IDOTs, which are taxable when they are recorded from $1 million to $3 million, and it changes the way refinancings in Maryland are taxed.

-Recordation taxes in Maryland are imposed on instruments of writing recorded in the land records or at the State Department of Assessments and Taxation.
-Each of the 24 Maryland jurisdictions is entitled to set its own tax rate, which rates range from 0.5 percent to 1.2 percent.
-Although recordation taxes are a creature of Maryland law and therefore should be administered consistently throughout the state, a number of jurisdictions have imposed their own rules.
+Recordation taxes in Maryland are imposed on instruments of writing recorded in the land records or at the Maryland State Department of Assessments and Taxation.
+Each of the 24 Maryland jurisdictions is entitled to set its own tax rate, which rates range from 0.5% to 1.2%.
+Although recordation taxes are a creature of Maryland law and, therefore, should be administered consistently throughout the state, a number of jurisdictions have imposed their own rules.